cds-snc/rcmp-report-a-cybercrime-alpha-documentation/_pages/en/prototypes.md

  ![Guidance]({{ site.baseurl }}/assets/img/guidance.png){:width="500 px"}

-## How users responded to prototypes in a quantitative experiment
+# Putting prototypes in front of many users

-To test whether our latest iteration of the reporting form [Prototype 2](https://www.report-a-cybercrime.alpha.rcmp-grc.gc.ca/p2) met the needs of victims and police, we examined how the current iteration compared to other versions including the [baseline fraud reporting system](https://report-a-cybercrime.alpha.rcmp-grc.gc.ca/CAFCFRS/) and an earlier version [Prototype 1](https://www.report-a-cybercrime.alpha.rcmp-grc.gc.ca/p1).
+To test whether our latest iteration of the reporting form [Prototype 2](https://www.report-a-cybercrime.alpha.rcmp-grc.gc.ca/p2) met the needs of victims and police, we examined how the current iteration compared to other versions including the [baseline fraud reporting system](https://report-a-cybercrime.alpha.rcmp-grc.gc.ca/CAFCFRS/) and an earlier version [Prototype 1](https://www.report-a-cybercrime.alpha.rcmp-grc.gc.ca/p1) in a quantitative experiment.

 ![Comparison of prototypes]({{ site.baseurl }}/assets/img/suspects.png){:width="500 px"}

-The purpose was to test whether the current iteration (Prototype 2) of the reporting form meets the needs of victims and police of jurisdiction (on a larger scale) and to see how it compared in terms of:
+The purpose was to test whether the current iteration compared in terms of:
-1. the quality of users' experience reporting a cybercrime
+> 1. the quality of users' experience reporting a cybercrime
-2. Users' trust and confidence in the form
+> 2. Users' trust and confidence in the form
-3. The quality and quantity of reports submitted
+> 3. The quality and quantity of reports submitted

 ### Prototype 1 (P1)
 This prototype was designed to test how victims of cybercrime engage with a longer form that asks preset questions.
 It was based on the [baseline fraud reporting form](https://report-a-cybercrime.alpha.rcmp-grc.gc.ca/CAFCFRS/), and was re-designed to lower the cognitive load by simplifying layout, content, and interactions.
 It reduces content for easier reading and uses more accessible language.